waywardphilosopher/parami/content/docs/knowing.md

 The translation we have in Watson is this:

 > But where there is birth, there must be death; where there is death, there must be birth.
-Where there is acceptability, there must be unacceptability; where there is unaccept- ability, there must be acceptability.
-Where there is recog- nition of right, there must be recognition of wrong; where there is recognition of wrong, there must be recognition of right.
+Where there is acceptability, there must be unacceptability; where there is unacceptability, there must be acceptability.
+Where there is recognition of right, there must be recognition of wrong; where there is recognition of wrong, there must be recognition of right.

 And then, he talks about the perspective of the sage (聖人 Shèngrén):